-The densely populated Korail slum within Dhaka, Bangladesh are subjected to frequent fires due to improper gas and electrical connections.
-This resulted in the residents building their new houses with tin sheets provided by NGOs to limit the spread of fires.
+The densely populated Korail slum within Dhaka, Bangladesh is subjected to frequent fires due to improper gas and electrical connections.
+This has resulted in the residents building their new houses with tin sheets provided by NGOs to limit the spread of fires.
 However this has health and hygiene ramifications, with a distinct lack of ventilation and overheating.

 The challenge now is to narrow down what YOU think is the most important part of the problem and create a solution!

 What do you think is the main source of the problem?
 Will you try to solve the problem at the root, or work with what the residents have already created?

 Welcome to the first MCIC hack of 2018, run in partnership with the Built Environment Faculty and the Yunus Social Business Health Hub at UNSW

 Over the two and a half days, we’re going to work together on a solution for a real world problem.
 You’ll be mentored by experts, learn new techniques, collaborate with other students and pitch your ideas!

 You’ll need to collaborate with people with different skills and backgrounds, this hack will be a great opportunity to meet and make new connections with students from other faculties!
 It’s a great way to meet new friends, or reunite with old ones!

 We’ll keep you fueled with meals and plenty of snacks throughout the hack to keep you firing on all cylinders!

 In addition to knowing you’ve helped people in the Korail Slum, the winning team will also receive a $4,000 cash prize and one internship spot at the Yunus Social Business Health Hub at UNSW!

 First up, it’s nothing scary or illegal!
 Some hacks (including this one) don’t even involve computer programming.
 A hack is an event, usually occurring over a few days, that encourages people to collaborate in an intensive way to help solve a problem.